ieviev/r-toml/readme.md

 - iterator for array types
 - depth 2 arrays of basic primitives: bool[][],int[][],float[][],string[][]
 - [toml compliance tests](https://github.com/toml-lang/compliance)
-- code-gen for other languages (Javascript and Rust in particular)
+- code-gen for other languages
 - array of tables deserialization into an iterator for convenience
 - string to tagged union deserialization
 - perf. comparisons with other serialization formats (json)